thomasstep/crow-api/README.md

 #### `logRetention`

 By default, Crow creates log groups for resources it creates and sets the log retention to one week.
 If a different retention is desired pass in the `logRetention` prop of [enum type `RetentionDays`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-logs.RetentionDays.html).

-#### `apiGatewayName`

-This is a simple prop that names the API Gateway.
-This is how the API will be identified in the AWS console.
-The value should be a string without spaces and defaults to `crow-api`.

 #### `apiGatewayConfiguration`